- by Todd Benadum

 You’ll then need to determine the particular current flow your electrical load requires.
 You can look at the electrical schematic to determine this number as well.
 If you can’t locate the required current flow, you can calculate it by dividing the input voltage by the input resistance.
 Let’s say the required load phase current, which we’ll call l, is 50 amperes.

-Once you’ve located or calculated these two figures, you can use them to figure out the load’s power requirements in kilowatts.
-To do that, you’ll need to multiply the required input voltage (V) by the required current load in amperes (l) and then divide that number by 1,000:
+To calculate the kVA rating for a single-phase transformer, you’ll need to multiply the required input voltage (V) by the required current load in amperes (l) and then divide that number by 1,000:

-- V * l / 1,000
+• V * l / 1,000

-In the example above, you would multiply 150 by 50 to get 7,500 and then divide that number by 1,000 to get 7.5 kilowatts.
+For example, you would multiply 150 by 50 to get 7,500 and then divide that number by 1,000 to get 7.5 kVA.

 Start Factor and Specialty Considerations